Albert0i/RU204/Data101.md

 ### Prologue
 Sailing across the sea of sequels in solitude, a sense of fury and placidness surged within and without.
 For I was there, I have been crafting sequels for more than three decades.
 I have seen raging sea storms uproar several hundreds of miles, I have seen whirlpools embeddedly descended numerous fathoms down to hell.
-And now in my skiff, it is both smooth and soothing as in my soul...
+And now in my boat, it is both smooth and soothing as in my soul...

 ### I. [RU101](https://github.com/redislabs-training/ru101)